-This NEW Pescatarian Meal Plan is a NEW addition to our Healthy Mummy App and is ADDITIONAL to all the below meal plans we have including:
+By popular demand, the Pescatarian Meal Plan is back!
+In the Healthy Mummy App for the September 2022 challenge, it is ADDITIONAL to all the below meal plans we have including:

 - Pantry Basics